LouisaMuller

 About Louisa

-A finalist in the 2020 International Opera Awards in the Best Newcomer category, American director Louisa Muller is quickly rising to prominence for her versatility and work of "complex finesse" (The Guardian).
+A finalist in the 2020 International Opera Awards in the Best Newcomer category, American director Louisa Muller is quickly rising to prominence for her versatility and work of "complex finesse".
 Louisa’s recent production of The Turn of the Screw for Garsington Opera was the recipient of a Royal Philharmonic Society Award and named by The Guardian as one of the Top Ten Classical Music Performances of the Year.
+She is also a recent finalist in both the “Director” and “Newcomer” categories of the International Opera Awards.

 Download programme biography